Editing & QA

 Where the original text has required substantive editing – that is, with heavy editing and some re-writing – it should always be copy-edited before publishing.

-Copy editing provides an opportunity to apply the agreed style to the document.
-When working with a new client, we recommend that they compile a style sheet, or style guide, depending on the complexity of the subject-matter.
+Copy editing provides a final opportunity to apply the agreed style to the document.
+When working with a new client, we recommend the creation of a style sheet, or style guide, depending on the complexity of the subject-matter.
 This avoids wasting time remembering what the style for a given element should be, and enforces consistency within the document.

 Our award-winning Corporate Publishing Style Guide was commissioned by the corporate communications department of a major Swiss pharmaceutical company.